CleanCocoa/CrashReporter/README.md

 The crash reporter framework will perform a HTTP POST request:

 - The `User-Agent` metadata is set to `"\(APP_NAME)-\(VERSION)"` if the values are found in the app's bundle, e.g. `"Sherlock-2.0"`.
+- The `userEmail` variable is either left out or set to the email entered by the user.
-- The `crashlog` variable is to the contents of the `.crash` file the user submits.
+- The `crashlog` variable is set to the contents of the `.crash` file the user submits.
 - The server response will be ignored.

 You can roll your own endpoint as long as its URL is reachable from the app.

 Or you can use the simple endpoint shipped in this repository!
 It's located at `php/index.php`.
-This PHP server script will attempt to email you the crash log as an attachment with a timestamp, e.g. `20190701204853 Sherlock-2.0.crash` (where the timestamp signifies the ISO-formatted date 2019-07-01 20:48:52)
+This PHP server script will attempt to email you the crash log as an attachment with a timestamp, e.g. `20190701204853 Sherlock-2.0.crash` (where the timestamp signifies the ISO-formatted date 2019-07-01 20:48:52).
+If the user enters her email address, she'll receive a copy as CC by default.
+You can toggle this in the PHP script's frontmatter.

 To run the script on your local machine for quick testing, run: